Before you create a MySQL workspace

 The following is an example of how to create a new user, called tonic

-, and grant the necessary permissions.
+, and then grant the necessary permissions.

 If you have stored routines that other database objects reference, then you must grant permissions for routines.
 Otherwise your jobs will fail.
 Stored routines include procedures and functions.